ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 Why did I make this app?
 Well, have a think - how many apps on your phone have the ability to share the real-time location of taxis, deliveries or people?
 If you had the same basic functionality you could make any number of services such as games, visualisations or even a rival delivery service.
 You'd be surprised how much fun people can have with just the map itself ([looking at you GeoGuessr](https://www.geoguessr.com)).

 The app was built with Angular using [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/).
 These tools give us the ability to build cross-platform apps using native features and view components using a single codebase.
-With any luck, it'll be released in the near future so here's a small subset of the core functionality:
+With any luck, it'll be released in the near future so I'll only be speaking in relation to a subset of the core functionality:

 - User authentication with Google SSO
 - Share user location data with other users